aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Sampling debug logs

-You can dynamically set a percentage of your logs to`DEBUG` level to be included in the logger output, regardless of configured log leve, using the`POWERTOOLS_LOGGER_SAMPLE_RATE` environment variable or via `samplingRate` attribute on the `@Logging` annotation.
+You can dynamically set a percentage of your logs to`DEBUG` level to be included in the logger output, regardless of configured log level, using the`POWERTOOLS_LOGGER_SAMPLE_RATE` environment variable, via `samplingRate` attribute on the `@Logging` annotation, or as a parameter in the functional API.

 !!! info
-    Configuration on environment variable is given precedence over sampling rate configuration on annotation, provided it's in valid value range.
+    Configuration on environment variable is given precedence over sampling rate configuration, provided it's in valid value range.

-=== "Sampling via annotation attribute"
+=== "@Logging annotation"

     ```java hl_lines="5"
     public class App implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {